smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 ---

 Another issue to be aware of when using string_view is that the function member `data` is not guaranteed to return a C-string.
 Specifically, that function simply returns a pointer to the first character in the array that was passed to it.
-(It could return a pointer to a later character in the array if the function [`remove_prefix`]((/2020/04/03/efficiently-processing-immutable-text#modification-efficiency)) was called earlier.)
+(It could return a pointer to a later character in the array if the function [`remove_prefix`]( {{ '/2020/04/03/efficiently-processing-immutable-text#modification-efficiency' | relative_url }} ) was called earlier.)

 Listing C illustrates safe and unsafe uses of the `data` function member.

 ---

-##### Listing C: safe and unsafe use of `data` function member
+##### Listing C: safe and unsafe uses of `data` function member

 ```cpp
 char z[]{"hello"};          // z is a C-string